bugsnag/bugsnag-notification-plugins/README.md

 Bugsnag is in the process of moving to a more integrated approach to notification plugins, moving the development internally to reduce logic duplication between third-party plugins and application behavior.
-The existing plugins will continue to exist, however they will be superceded by better counterparts in the near future.
+The existing plugins will continue to operate, however they will be superceded by better counterparts in the near future.

 Reporting Bugs or Feature Requests